Auburn High School

 |Eligible for Reduced Lunch|

-- The district's graduation rate of 92% has increased from 86% over five years.
+- The district's graduation rate of 88% has decreased from 90% over five school years.

 |School District Name||Auburn City School District|